Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 For example, suppose your creative agency buys a 3D printer for $10,000 with a life of 5 years.
 You can deduct this expense in two ways:

-2. Use Section 179 to deduct the entire expense within the first year.
+- Use Section 179 to deduct a larger percentage of the expense within the first year.
 Thus, you can get the benefit in one go instead of spreading it out over several years.

 The actual tax benefit remains the same in both cases.
 However, by using Section 179, you can get the benefit in the first year itself.
 This can help reduce the net impact of the purchase.